New Rider Gear Guide

 There are jackets out there for every style, every body type, and every kind of riding, so we know you can find one that you will love to wear.

-Leather has always been the go-to material for race gear for a good reason, and is a great choice for everyone else, too.
-It’s naturally breathable and has a very high abrasion resistance.
+Leather has always been the go-to material for moto gear and for good reason–it’s naturally breathable and has a very high abrasion resistance.
 The extent of the leather’s abrasion resistance depends on its type, treatment, and the thickness of the leather, and the highest abrasion resistance is usually found in race leathers.
 Although leather is naturally breathable, it might be hot and heavy in the summertime.
 That’s why many leather jackets and suits are ‘perforated’ with tiny holes for ventilation, or have zippered vents that provide airflow in hot weather.
-In addition, more and more leather jackets are now being offered with features typically only seen on textile jackets, like removable liners, zip vents, and elastic inserts in flex zones.
+In addition, more and more leather jackets are now being offered with features typically only seen in textile jackets, like removable liners, zip vents, and elastic inserts in flex zones.

 Example: Alpinestars Jaws Jacket